-Mega Review: Includes Super, Standard, limited, GBP Gift-set, 30th Anniversary, and 2 Seat Variants
+Mega Review: Includes both Yamato and Arcadia Super, Standard, limited, GBP Gift-set, 30th Anniversary, and 2 Seat Variants

 A little disclaimer before I begin, this article features some promotional pictures from Yamato that have been taken from Hobby Search Japan and manipulated.
 Promotional pictures are frequently just repaints done in Photoshop and may not be indicative of the final product.
 I apologize, I don’t buy every variant so I can’t show you pictures taken by me of each one.
 Also, some pictures in this article feature an aftermarket accessory (gun strap).
 Scroll to the bottom of the article for more information on this accessory.

 Standard Releases (4/5)

 The packaging for Yamato’s Version 2 line of toys evolved through simplification.
 Original V2 releases came in boxes that featured collector’s style flip-top lids.
 These releases also had a standard format to them with black borders along the top and bottom, white borders on the edges, and a picture of the toy in fighter mode on the cover.
 It was later determined that there were some durability issues with these first releases so I generally advise you avoiding purchasing them now (but I will provide more detail on this further into this article).
 Gradually the boxes became a bit more flashy (although the art is just limited to pictures of the toy, nothing like the gorgeous art that decorated old Takatoku toys) and then Yamato removed the collector’s style lid.
 So, what extras come packaged with this toy?

 1) Painted pilot figure.
 The original Yamato Version 1 toys came with legless pilots… no such problems here.
 Toys with two seats feature two pilots.